CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/install-uninstall.md

 Next we need to get the freshly downloaded package onto our server and into the **tmp** directory so lets start by checking its location.
-Log into the backend of your Joomla installation and then head over to your **Server Settings** and check the **Path to Temp Folder**.
-This is where we will be putting the package.
+Log into the backend of your Joomla installation and then head over to your **Server Settings** and check the **Path to Temp Folder** as this is where we will be putting the package.

 It can be found in this location. *[Figure-2]*